DirtyHarryLYL/HAKE-Action/README.md

 #### **News**: We released the HAKE-HICO (image-level part state labels upon HICO) and HAKE-HICO-DET (instance-level part state labels upon HICO-DET).
 The corresponding data can be found here: [HAKE-Data](https://github.com/DirtyHarryLYL/HAKE).

-#### Our larger version HAKE-Large (>120K images, activity and part state labels) will be released soon.
-We are keep enriching the data and part states on more data and activities (e.g., upon AVA, more kinds of action categories, more rare actions, etc.).
-And we also plan to keep updating our HAKE-Action model zoo to include more SOTA models and their HAKE-enhanced version.
+- Our larger version HAKE-Large (>120K images, activity and part state labels) will be released soon.
+- We are keep enriching the data and part states on more data and activities (e.g., upon AVA, more kinds of action categories, more rare actions, etc.).
+- We also plan to keep updating our HAKE-Action model zoo to include more SOTA models and their HAKE-enhanced version.

 ## [Data Mode](https://github.com/DirtyHarryLYL/HAKE)
 - **HAKE-HICO** (**PaStaNet\* mode** in [paper]()): image-level, add the aggression of all part states in an image (belong to one or multiple active persons), compared with original [HICO](http://www-personal.umich.edu/~ywchao/hico/), the only additional labels are image-level human body part states.